pytorch/pytorch.github.io/_posts/2022-6-28-pytorch-1-12-torcharrow-functional-api-for-modules-and-nvfuser-are-now-available.md

 ### Introducing nvFuser, a deep learning compiler for PyTorch

 In PyTorch 1.12, Torchscript is updating its default fuser  (for Volta and later CUDA accelerators) to nvFuser, which supports a wider range of operations and is faster than NNC, the previous fuser for CUDA devices.
-A soon to be published blog post will elaborate on nvFuser and show how it speeds up training on Hugging Face and TIMM networks.
+A soon to be published blog post will elaborate on nvFuser and show how it speeds up training on a variety of networks.

 See [the nvFuser documentation](https://github.com/pytorch/pytorch/blob/release/1.12/torch/csrc/jit/codegen/cuda/README.md) for more details on usage and debugging.